Foundry 2023 Residency Programme FAQs

-The residency provides access to our renowned Sage 2 venue for four days and you will be able to use the space for 10 hours per day.
+The residency provides access to our renowned Sage 2 venue for four days and you will be able to use the space for 8 hours per day.
 You can decide how you use the time available, it could be for rehearsing, creating something new, filming, or something else.
-One technician will be provided ‘on call’ during your residency, additional technical support would need to be discussed before the residency.
+One technician will be provided during your residency for basic support, additional technical requirements would need to be discussed before the residency.

-You will have a main point of contact for anything relating to the residency (Rianne Thompson, Programme Manager) and further advice and assistance will be provided by the Artist Development team at Sage Gateshead.
+You will have a main point of contact for anything relating to the residency (Rianne Thompson, Producer) and further advice and assistance will be provided by the Artist Development team at Sage Gateshead.

 Who is this residency for?

 This programme is here to support established artists in the North of England who need a professional venue space to practise new material for upcoming tours and performances, and create new work.

 It is for musicians and music creators working in any genre who have at least 4 years’ experience of working as a professional musician, but these do not have to be consecutive e.g. if you worked as a musician for two years, had a two-year break to have children, and then have been active for a further two years, that counts as 4 years.
 The residency is also open to artists/bands/ensembles who have played multiple shows or concerts across the UK, have been profiled/featured in national press, media and received coverage in UK wide blogs; and/or have at least one team member (e.g. a manager, booking agent, record label, publisher, PR/Plugger, and/or lawyer).

 Applications will be assessed by a group of experts including staff from Sage Gateshead, an artist, a music industry person from the North and members of our Young Programmers Group.
 From the applications we will select the artists/groups for the 2023 residency programme and all applicants will be contacted by the end of November at the latest.